What are the most important things to know about darunavir?

 If your or your child's prescribed dose of darunavir oral suspension is more than 6 mL, you will need to divide the dose.
 Follow the instructions given to you by your health care provider or pharmacist about how to divide the dose.
 Ask your health care provider or pharmacist if you are not sure how to do this.

-If you take too much darunavir, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.
+If you have taken too much darunavir, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

 For more information on how to take darunavir, see the FDA drug label.